 Stage Two

-Now the D3 has something to target and manipulate, the JavaScript can be written to add two elements to the web page.
+D3 has an element to target and manipulate, JavaScript adds two elements to the web page.
 The first is a heading one (h1) element.
 The second is a paragraph (p) element.
-Both elements contain text which has been processed by the D3 library and added to each element.
+Both elements contain text processed by the D3 library and added to each element.